seven5/seven5.github.io/tutorial.md

 really into debuggers so it seemed a bit callous to not share at least the starting point.

 <a name="create-users"></a>

 # Creating Users

-Now that we have a form that takes in a user's information, we are going to connect it to the server side so new users get created in the database.
+Now that we htave looked at the form that takes in a user's information, we are going to examine how it connects to the server side code that actually creates new users in the database.
 This lesson is primarily about not trusting user input.

 ## Preparation for this lesson
-In the `TUTROOT/src/tutorial` directory:

-{% highlight bash %}
-$ git checkout lesson-create-users
-$ godep save tutorial/...
-$ git checkout -b my-create-users
-$ git add -A .
-$ git commit -a -m "add godeps"
-{% endhighlight %}
+You'll need to have fresno running for this lesson.

-## Client side changes
+## Client side, sending the data

-We have slightly modified the client side code to print to the console information about success or failure of creating users after you "push the big blue button."
-In Start() of the application code, in `client/signup.go`:
+In Start() of the application code, in  `client/signup.go`, there an event handling function associated with the user clicking the big blue button:

 {% highlight go %}
 func (s signupPage) Start() {
-	//... elided ...
+	//... elided for space ...
 	button.Dom().On(s5.CLICK, func(evt jquery.Event) {
 		evt.PreventDefault()
 		var ur shared.UserRecord